Minnie Miñoso: Later years and death

-Miñoso lived in Chicago where he represented the Chicago White Sox as "Mr. White Sox".
-He married Sharon Rice in the 1990s and they have one son, Charles.
-Miñoso also has three children from a previous marriage, Orestes Jr., Cecilia, and Marilyn.
-His eldest son, Orestes Jr., briefly played professional baseball.
+Miñoso lived in Chicago where he represented the Chicago White Sox as "Mr. White Sox."
+He had three children from his first marriage: Orestes Jr., Cecilia and Marilyn.
+The eldest, son Orestes Jr., briefly played professional baseball.
+Minoso married Edilia Delgado in Havana in 1961; they had a son, William.
+He married Sharon Rice in the 1990s and they had one son, Charles.

 He became a member of the Chicagoland Sports Hall of Fame in 1994, the Mexican Professional Baseball Hall of Fame in 1996, the Hispanic Heritage Baseball Museum Hall of Fame on August 11, 2002, and the Cuban Baseball Hall of Fame in 2014.
 Miñoso was inducted into the Baseball Reliquary's Shrine of the Eternals in 2002.

 On September 19, 2004, Minnie Miñoso Day was celebrated at U.S. Cellular Field and there was a pregame unveiling of a Minnie Miñoso statue at the field.
 Miñoso received the 2011 Jerome Holtzman Award from the Chicago Baseball Museum.

 Death

 Miñoso died March 1, 2015, from a torn pulmonary artery resulting from chronic obstructive pulmonary disease.
+He was 90 years old.
 A funeral service was held for him at Holy Family Church in Chicago on March 7, with over 1,000 dignitaries, officials, friends and fans in attendance.

 "For South Siders and Sox fans all across the country, including me, Minnie Miñoso is and will always be ‘Mr. White Sox,’" President Barack Obama said in a statement released by the White House.

+Miñoso is buried at Chicago's historic Graceland Cemetery and his graveside monument, in the shape of a baseball diamond, was unveiled in July 2024.
+Miñoso’s memorial is nearby that of Cubs Hall of Famer Ernie Banks.
+The pair died weeks apart in early 2015.